Tottie Goldsmith

 Caroline "Tottie" Goldsmith (born 27 August 1962) is an Australian actress and singer, known for her roles as Trixie Sheldon in Starting Out, Toni Sheffield in The Young Doctors, Marilyn "Tex" Perez in Fire, and Cassandra Freedman in Neighbours.
 She hosted the Network Ten program Sex/Life in 1996, and was a contestant on I'm a Celebrity...Get Me Out of Here! in 2022.
 In addition to her film and television work, Goldsmith is a founding member of the Chantoozies, a pop group formed in 1986.

+Early life

+Goldsmith was born Caroline Goldsmith, but her family dubbed her Tottie or Totty when she was around eight months old.
+Goldsmith is the daughter of Melbourne restaurateur and nightclub owner Brian Goldsmith and British-born actress Rona Newton-John (1941–2013).
+Her great-grandfather, the father of her grandmother Irene, was German-British physicist, mathematician and Nobel Prize winner Max Born.